Machine learning phase transitions of the three-dimensional Ising universality class: Introduction

-In this work, we explore the ability of supervised learning method to discriminate phases and classify phase transitions according to configurations produced by a 3D Ising model.
-We first demonstrate that deep neural network can learn thermodynamical observables such as magnetization or energy.
-With a unique network architecture, it can identify both the second- and the first-order phase transitions in the phase diagram of the Ising model.
-The important features for classification of different phases in different types of phase transitions are extracted.
+In this study, we explore the ability of a supervised learning method to discriminate phases and classify phase transitions according to configurations produced by a 3D Ising model.
+We first demonstrate that deep neural networks can learn thermodynamical observables such as magnetization or energy.
+With a unique network architecture, they can identify both second- and first-order phase transitions in the phase diagram of the Ising model.
+The important features for the classification of different phases in different types of phase transitions are extracted.
 The rest of the paper is organized as follows.
 In Sec.
 II we give a brief description of the 3D Ising model and its phase structure, explaining how the ML method learns the spin configurations in the model.
 The results of identifying different types of phase transitions in the Ising model are reported and discussed in Sec.
 III.
 Our findings are summarized in Sec.
 IV.